seanbrede/Single-Cycle-Processor/README.txt

 4. If you have already done your demo with Professor Eldon before you make this Gradescope submission, mention it in your README.
-We haven't already done our demo.
+We already did the demo, but it was with IA Andrew Hung Nguyen and not Eldon.